kubemod/kubemod/README.md

 Note the use of ``{{ .Target.metadata.name }}`` in the patch value to dynamically access the name of the deployment being patched and pass it to the Jaeger agent as a tracer tag.

 When a patch is evaluated, KubeMod executes the patch value as a [Golang template](https://golang.org/pkg/text/template/) and passes the following intrinsic items to it accessible through the template's context:
-* `.Target` - the original object being patched with all its properties.
+* `.Target` - the original resource object being patched with all its properties.
-* `.Namespace` - the namespace of the object.
+* `.Namespace` - the namespace of the resource object.

 ### Metadata modifications